mm80843/T3.5/docs/Benef/PBN__Benef_1258.md

 # __Reduction in transmission risk__

-## Name of the Benefit

-Improved safety practices in COVID-19 wards can reduce the risk of contamination and transmission of SARS-CoV-2

 ## Description of Benefits pertaining to Beneficiaries

 * [Implementing this measure would protect the health and safety of medical staff and patients, reducing the likelihood of outbreaks and improving the reputation and trustworthiness of the healthcare facility.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1414.md)